Happy New Year and welcome to the Sapphic Reading Challenge 2021!

 - Time travel: The book’s plot revolves around the protagonist traveling through time.
 Check out the 15 recommended time travel books here.

 - Character over 40: At least one of the book’s main characters is over 40.
+Check out the 15 book recommendations here.

 - High fantasy: High fantasy is a fantasy story set in a fictional world that is entirely different from our reality (as opposed to low fantasy, which is set in our world with some fantastic elements added).